Identity and mission

 - Messiah’s commitment to service-learning and civic engagement earned recognition on the national President’s Higher Education Community Service Honor Roll with Distinction.

 - The Agapé Center for Service and Learning cultivates experiences with community partners to prepare individuals for lifelong service.
-In 2014-2015, an estimated 99 percent of the graduating class participated in some form of community service through the Agapé Center.
+More than 98% of the class of 2015 participated in some form of community service through the Agape Center during their time at Messiah.

-- Messiah’s extensive sustainability efforts include initiatives such as a student-run organic community garden, campus-wide composting program, one of the nation’s largest solar thermal systems, biodiesel production and regular collegewide inventory of greenhouse gas emissions.
-The Princeton Review recently named Messiah College one of the 353 most environmentally responsible colleges in the U.S. and Canada.
-Read more at messiah.edu/sustainability.
+- Messiah’s extensive sustainability efforts include initiatives such as a student-run community garden and apiary, campus-wide composting program, one of the nation’s largest solar thermal systems, biodiesel production and regular collegewide inventory of greenhouse gas emissions.

-- To help students connect with potential employers, the Career and Professional Development Center hosts Into the City, a unique, intensive two-day career development and networking program in major U.S. cities such as Atlanta, Boston, Chicago, Philadelphia, Charlotte and New York.
+- To help students connect with potential employers, the Career and Professional Development Center hosts Into the City, a unique, intensive two-day career development and networking program in major U.S. cities.

 - Through the SaLT House in downtown Harrisburg, Messiah provides access to Christian higher education in an urban setting where students can live and serve in the city.